sentry-demos/sentry_react_native/README.md

 :-------------------------:|:-------------------------:
 ![list of tools](./img/toolstore.png)  |  ![checkout cart](./img/cart.png)|

-## Upgrade path
+## Upgrade SDK path
 1. npm install, then `cd ios && pod update` if `pod install` is failing.
 The pod updating depends on node_modules/@sentry/react-native being set.
-2. SDK Manager -> install 'emulator' or anything missing
-3. Review previous PR so you know what to expect
+2. Review previous PR so you know what to expect.

 ## Troubleshooting